ST Empire Ace: History

-She was member of convoy RS-3 in March 1943.
+She was member of Convoy RS 3 in March 1943.
 She was a member of Convoy KMS 25 which passed Gibraltar on 19 September 1943.
 She had sailed from Algiers with an unrecorded destination, but likely to have been Malta.
-Empire Ace was sunk during an air raid on Malta on 15 March 1944.
-On the 10 May she was salvaged and repairs were carried out.
+Empire Ace was sunk in an air raid on Malta on 15 March 1944.
+On 10 May she was salvaged and repairs were carried out.
 In 1947 she was transferred to the Admiralty and renamed Diligence.
 In 1961, Diligence was transferred to the Ministry of Defence and reverted to Empire Ace.
 She was loaned to the US Navy from December 1961 to December 1964, serving in Scotland.
 On 11 November 1968, she ran aground at Campbeltown in heavy seas and was abandoned.
 Empire Ace was refloated in June 1969 but declared a constructive total loss.
-She was scrapped at Campbelltown in 1971.
+She was scrapped at Campbeltown in 1971.

 Official number and code letters

 Official Numbers were a forerunner to IMO Numbers.

-Empire Ace had the UK Official Number 1690781 and used the Code Letters MFLY.
+Empire Ace had the UK official number 1690781 and call sign MFLY.